zsliangliulab/.github/profile/README.md

 ### Acknowledgements Template

-We would like to express our gratitude to the Bioinformatics Platform of Pancreatic Disease Center in Ruijin Hospital, Shanghai Jiao Tong University School of Medicine, Shanghai, China for providing the GitHub repository (https://github.com/byshenlab), which has been instrumental in the completion of this work.
+We would like to express our gratitude to the BioNexus Platform of Pancreatic Disease Center in Ruijin Hospital, Shanghai Jiao Tong University School of Medicine, Shanghai, China for providing the GitHub repository (https://github.com/byshenlab), which has been instrumental in the completion of this work.

 ### Citation Template